September 29, 2017

 Today marks the start of the U.S. Anti-Doping Agency’s 16th Annual Symposium on Anti-Doping Science, a meeting of 100 of the world’s top anti-doping experts and academics from diverse fields whose collaboration will help advance current anti-doping science and shape the future of anti-doping research.

 Gathering in Orlando, Florida, these invited experts will trade insights on anti-doping science by exploring the theme, “Pharmacokinetics and Detection Windows: Interpretation of Long Term Metabolism and Excretion.”
 While effective doping deterrence is associated with extending the detection window of prohibited substances, one of the key themes of the Symposium focuses on the balance between detecting ever-lower urine concentrations of prohibited substances and determining when an anti-doping rule violation has occurred.
-Understanding drug accumulation and long-term metabolism, and being able to model these physiological process, will assist in shaping both anti-doping practice and research.
+Understanding drug accumulation and long-term metabolism, and being able to model these physiological processes, will assist in shaping both anti-doping practice and research.

 “The Symposium is the ideal forum to bring together global scientific experts and anti-doping practitioners to continually move the needle to stay at the forefront of doping detection and deterrence,” said Dr. Matthew Fedoruk, USADA’s Senior Managing Director of Science and Research.
 “Diving deep into a focused scientific issue with the help of the outside expert perspective allows for novel and collaborative solutions to the scientific challenges we face, which helps protect the integrity of sport and the rights of athletes.”